Facinorous-420/gitmirrors-bs/README.md

 # Updating

-You might find out that gitlab-mirror doesn't actually update that often.
+You might find out that gitlab-mirror doesn't actually update that often as it's a pretty solid code base.
 Although, if it ever does, you can simply run `./update` to update your project's gitlab-mirror.

 # File Structure